yiqingxyq/yiqingxyq.github.io/_pages/about.md

 I am a second-year master student in the data mining group at the University of Illinois Urbana-Champaign supervised by Prof. Jiawei Han.
 My research goal is to automatically extract knowledge from massive unstructured data.

-I have explored a broad range of topics including information extraction, network mining and taxonomy construction.
-I currently work on zero-shot event extraction, where the model automatically detects the events and extracts their arguments given event label information only.
+I have broad interest in NLP, data mining and machine learning.
+My previous/ongoing research topics include information extraction, summarization, taxonomy construction and graph algorithms.
+I currently work on open-domain event type discovery, where the model automatically finds the event types in the given text corpus.
+This can help people understand the corpus and facilitate the annotation process of event extraction.

 I obtained my Bachelor Degree in computer science and mathematics in Hong Kong University of Science and Technology.
-After graduation, I worked as a research intern at Alibaba, exploring few-shot friend recommendations under multiple scenarios.
+After graduation, I worked as a research intern at Alibaba, exploring few-shot interaction recommendations under emerging scenarios.

 <!---
 Test